joybio/multiPrime/README.md

 # Programs we employed:
 biopython: Not required in v1.0.1 and the subsequent version.

+The method for calculating Tm values in this study is a slightly modified version of primer3-py[here](https://github.com/libnano/primer3-py).
+Reference paper: Owczarzy et al., 2004; Owczarzy et al., 2008

+The method for calculating deltaG in this study is a slightly modified version of the approach proposed by Martin et al., 2020.
+"Base-Pairing and Base-Stacking Contributions to Double-Stranded DNA Formation."

+The method for dimer examination in this study is a slightly modified version of the approach proposed by Xie et al., 2022.
+"Designing highly multiplex PCR primer sets with Simulated Annealing Design using Dimer Likelihood Estimation (SADDLE)"

 MUSCLE: It is already in the requirement.txt. version=v3.8.1551. http://www.drive5.com/muscle This software is donated to the public domain.
 Please cite: Edgar, R.C.
 Nucleic Acids Res 32(5), 1792-97.

 MAFFT: It is already in the requirement.txt. version=v7.508 (2022/Sep/07).
 Please cite: "MAFFT multiple sequence alignment software version 7: improvements in performance and usability".